 Examples of bad faith insurance in action include:

-Suing Insurance Company for Delayed Claims Processing
+Suing an Insurance Company for Delayed Claims Processing

-Insurance companies have to address valid claims from policyholders promptly.
-Failure to do so without a reasonable explanation can cause serious losses for a claimant.
-Fortunately, claimants can use unreasonable delay as a basis for seeking damages for their losses.
+Failure to meet these deadlines without a reasonable explanation can cause serious losses for a claimant, including lost wages, mounting medical bills, and emotional distress.
+Fortunately, claimants can use unreasonable delays as a basis for seeking damages for their losses and holding insurance companies accountable.

 Steps to Take Before Suing an Insurance Company